-There are different filing procedures and requirements for cosmetic compliance across the globe and certain markets put forward very specific requirements that constantly evolve.
-To safeguard the launch of a cosmetic product in specific markets, companies should be well versed with various Regulatory forms, from cosmetic notification to complex cosmetic registration procedures and filing requirements of respective regions.
+There are different filing procedures and requirements for cosmetic product compliance across the globe and certain markets put forward very specific requirements that evolve constantly.
+To safeguard the launch of a cosmetic product in specific markets, companies should be well versed with various Regulatory forms, from cosmetic classification, to complex cosmetic registration/notification procedures and filing requirements of respective regions.

-Freyr, owing to strategic partnerships throughout the globe, can provide end-to-end support to ensure the cosmetic products comply with varied specific regulations of different countries.
-Freyr not only helps in understanding how a cosmetic product is classified and regulated in different markets but even provides strategies on how to comply with the country-specific regulations.
+Freyr, owing to strategic partnerships throughout the globe, can provide end-to-end support to ensure the cosmetic products comply with varied region-specific regulations.
+Freyr not only helps in understanding cosmetic product regulations of different markets but also provides streamlined Regulatory strategies to comply with the country-specific regulations.
 Freyr leverages its expertise in delivering end-to-end cosmetic Regulatory services for product authorization process and assist cosmetic companies throughout the cycle.

-- Legal Representation - In most of the regions like ASEAN, Middle east, EU, it is mandatory to have a local responsible person who ensures compliance of cosmetic products with the specific requirements of their Regulatory bodies before and after they are placed in the market.
+- Legal Representation: In most of the regions like the ASEAN, Middle East, EU, it is mandatory to have a local responsible person who ensures compliance of cosmetic products with the specific requirements of their Regulatory bodies before and after they are placed in the market.

-- Material Safety Data Sheet (MSDS) - MSDS (referred to as SDS in Europe) is an essential tool for chemical risk management which entails identification, hazards, composition, handling, safe work conditions, etc. of a given chemical substance or a mixture.
-It should be provided in local language of the country where the product is marketed.
+- Material Safety Data Sheet (MSDS) – MSDS (referred to as SDS in Europe) is an essential tool for chemical risk management which entails identification, hazards, composition, handling, safe work conditions, etc. of a given chemical substance or a mixture.
+It should be provided in the local language of the target country.

 - Audit Representation – The health authorities of few markets like ASEAN, shall monitor compliance of cosmetic products through Post Market Surveillance (PMS) programme after the products are placed in the market.
 The audit shall comprise screening of product formulation, sample collection and testing, audit of premises for compliance to the cosmetic GMP, audit on PIF etc.